nhouman/TwitterBot/README.md

+# How to Use
+To have these programs run as intended, they would ideally be run from a cloud computer such as AWS EC2/Google Cloud Console or a Raspberry Pi.
+This is so that the programs aren't ended early or have to restart.

 # Twitter_Bot
 This is a basic Twitter bot that tweets daily at a specified time and keeps a daily counter that increments every time the tweet is sent.<br/>